 Value Analysis Analytics (VAA) isn’t just another fancy way to describe organizing your spend data more effectively as I have seen it used lately.
 VAA is much more than that!
 In practice, it’s the integration of your clinical, financial and operational data to identify your healthcare organization’s supply chain’s cost drivers and improvement initiatives.
-To prove my point, here are four ways VAA can help you reduce your cost and improve your quality and outcomes:
+To prove my point, here are four ways VAA can help you reduce your costs and improve your quality and outcomes:

 - “Closed-Loop” Savings Validation: Supply chain and value analysis professionals are estimating projected and promised savings on their price, standardization, and value analysis projects.
 Yet, an estimate or promise of savings in today’s healthcare economy isn’t good enough.
 In the 21st century, “Closed—Loop” savings validation is what professionals do!
 Think of all the standardization items that your GPO has you working on to improve costs by $5K here, $13K there, $42K on another, etc. These are great and straight forward but they all must be verified that they did not go south or effect the product mix in any way.
 Just one issue could wipe out big savings and you wouldn’t know it’s happening without reporting.

-The requirement for supply chain professionals to dig deeper, and broader into their supply chain expenses to uncover new savings in the new millennium should be self-evident to you.
-Consequently, it is mission critical for you to discover, interpret and manage your supply chain expenses more efficiently, effectively and prudently in the years ahead.
+The requirement for supply chain professionals to dig deeper and broader into their supply chain expenses to uncover new savings in the new millennium should be self-evident to you.
+Consequently, it is mission critical for you to discover, interpret, and manage your supply chain expenses more efficiently, effectively, and prudently in the years ahead.
 Technology is the enabler to allow you to make the jump from spend management to value analysis analytics to make this vision possible.
 There is no better time than the present to get started down this road!

 Want to Learn More About SVAH’s Value Analysis Analytics?
 Fill Out the Form Below for a No Cost, No Obligation Walk-Through.